 “…As the head of a nonprofit that is almost entirely supported by donations, what makes Yechiel Eckstein’s compensation noteworthy is its proportion to his organization’s overall income compared to other ministries.
 While the salary and benefit package of the head of the International Fellowship of Christians and Jews (ICFJ) is at least five times higher than any other leader of an Israel-related ministry, clocking in at $1.2 million, Eckstein’s compensation is more than double what the president of World Vision—a ministry with a budget 10 times larger—earns…”

-Rabbi Eckstein’s 2014 salary is published in the Top 25 Compensation Packages of all of the non-profits that Charity Watch follows
+Rabbi Eckstein’s 2016 salary is published in the Top 25 Compensation Packages of all of the non-profits that Charity Watch follows world-wide

 - Why would any Christian who has a heart for the Jewish people, knowingly send money to an organization that uses those funds to essentially persecute Jews who believe Jesus is Lord?